artemave/vjs/README.md

 - autocomplete `require`/`import` paths
 - update imports on file rename/move
 - list imports for current file
-- auto generate and keep up to date `tags` file
 - list Express (or express like) routes

 For test related stuff I am using a dedicated [plugin](https://github.com/artemave/vigun).